 - Empathise with them – let them know you care!

-- Move the conversation somewhere private (you still need to be professional – screenshots are a real thing!)
+- Move the conversation somewhere away from the public eye (you still need to be professional!)

 Share your guideline with the business so that everyone knows what they need to do when they receive feedback from your customers, and encourage your employees to pass it on.
 There is nothing worse than feedback not making it back to the people who need to hear it!